TheBinaryGhost/Ghosty/README.md

 ### 📜 Disclaimer

-**Important:** The developers of Ghosty are not responsible for any misuse of this tool.
+**Important:** The developer of Ghosty are not responsible for any misuse of this tool.
 Users must ensure compliance with all applicable laws and regulations.
 This tool is provided for educational and legitimate security testing purposes only.

 **Use Responsibly:** Only use Ghosty on systems you own or have explicit written permission to test.